Toxic Trouble: Hundreds of Superfund sites face flood risks

 The neighborhood is adjacent to the Stauffer Chemical Co.
 Superfund site, a former chemical manufacturing plant on the list of the nation’s most polluted places.
 It is also located in a flood zone.

 “Me and my kids fish here a couple times a week.
 Everyone who lives on this coast right here, they fish on this water daily,” said the 39-year-old father of three.

-Stansbury is among nearly 2 million people in the U.S. who live within a mile of 327 Superfund sites in areas prone to flooding or vulnerable to sea-level rise caused by climate change, according to an Associated Press analysis of flood zone maps, census data and U.S. Environmental Protection Agency records.
+Stansbury is among nearly 2 million people in the U.S. who live within a mile of 327 Superfund sites in areas prone to flooding or vulnerable to rising seas caused by climate change, according to an Associated Press analysis of flood zone maps, census data and U.S. Environmental Protection Agency records.

-This year's historic hurricane season exposed a little-known public health threat: Highly polluted sites that can be inundated by floodwaters, potentially spreading toxic contamination.
+This year’s historic hurricane season exposed a little-known public health threat: Highly-polluted sites can be inundated, potentially spreading toxic contamination.

 In Houston, more than a dozen Superfund sites were flooded by Hurricane Harvey, with breaches reported at two.
 In the Southeast and Puerto Rico, Superfund sites were battered by driving rains and winds from Irma and Maria.

 The vulnerable sites highlighted by AP’s review are scattered across the nation, but Florida, New Jersey and California have the most, and the most people living near them.
 They are in largely low-income, heavily minority neighborhoods, the data show.

 Many of the 327 sites have had at least some work done to help mitigate the public health threat, including fencing them off and covering them in plastic sheeting to help keep out rainwater.

 The Obama administration assessed some of these at-risk places and planned to guard them from harsher weather and rising seas.
 EPA’s 2014 Climate Adaptation Plan said prolonged flooding at low-lying Superfund sites could cause extensive erosion, carrying away contaminants as waters recede.